seatrips/beacon-mn-install-script/README.md

 When you run the script it will tell you what it will do on your system.
 Once completed there is a summary of the information you need to be aware of regarding your node setup which you can copy/paste to your local PC.
 ```
-Make sure you keep the script output information safe for later and never show or tell anyone what your private key is or they can steal your coins.
+Make sure you keep the script output information safe for later.
+Never show or tell anyone what your private key is or they can steal your coins.
 ```

 You will need to run the script before setting up your node in your local wallet as it will generate a `private key` for you to use in your `masternode.conf` file.